CircuitVerse/Interactive-Book/docs/flipflop/jk_flipflop.md

 |1	|1	|0	|1|
 |1	|1	|1	|0|

-By using three variable K-Map, we can get the simplified expression for next state, Q(t + 1).
-The **three variable K-Map** for next state, Q(t + 1) is shown in the following figure.
+By using 3 variable K-Map, we can get the simplified expression for next state, Q(t + 1).
+The **three variable K-Map** for next state, Q(t + 1) is shown below.

 <div style="text-align:center"><img src="../../assets/images/jk_3_variable_kmap.jpg" /></div>

-The maximum possible groupings of adjacent ones are already shown in the figure.
+The maximum possible groupings of near by ones are already shown in the figure.
 Therefore, the simplified expression for next state Q(t+1) is
 ```yaml
           Q(t+1)=JQ(t)′+K′Q(t)
 ```